ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climatic_impact-drivers.rst

 *Optional settings*

-* options: additional pre-processing options that are applied (threshold_conversion: It is required to add the argument 'threshold' with the threshold that should be exceeded with this option)
+* options: additional pre-processing options that are applied (threshold_conversion: It is required to add the argument 'threshold' with the threshold that should be exceeded with this option, take_derivative)

-Variables
 ---------

 Any possible, but mainly designed for tasmin, tasmax, pr, snw, zostoga, tos, mlotst, rsds: